Are drainpipe extensions to blame for bobcat deaths?

 He said a neighbor reported his extension pipes were ripped and torn “and spread over his lawn.”
 The pipes had large tooth marks in them, “so we knew it was not a contractor or maintenance person who destroyed them.”

-Irvins said he solved the issue by placing small pieces of screens over the ends of the extensions, to keep the smaller animals out.
+Irvins said placing small pieces of screens over the ends of the extensions keep the smaller animals out.

 “Bobcats aren’t going to go there if no small prey is hiding there,” he said.